Black Focus: Release and reception

 Black Focus was released on 4 November 2016.
 The album did not enter the UK Albums Chart, but peaked at number 13 on the Jazz & Blues album chart in the United Kingdom.
 On the Belgium Ultratop Flanders chart, it entered at number 91.

 In March 2017, shortly before their scheduled performance at the SXSW music festival, Yussef Kamaal were refused entry to the United States after Dayes' visa was revoked in accordance with an executive immigration order implemented by the Trump administration.
 Several weeks later, the band announced they had split, leaving their gigging commitments unfulfilled.
 Yussef Kamaal were scheduled for a show at KOKO on 4 May 2017, but issued a statement that "for private and unforeseen reasons the original line up of Yussef Kamaal will no longer perform together".
 They each led their own lineups on that day "to ensure the experience of Yussef Kamaal".

-Regarding the breakup of the band, Williams stated: "It was not really a split up with [Dayes].
-Music is about continuing the exploration of what it started off...
-Nothing has really ended; it travelled into something new and fresh now… Even if we do the Yussef Kamaal stuff, everything is fresh everyday."
-Black Focus was said to have contributed to Williams' rise to prominence.
-His debut solo studio album The Return (2018) was considered as a sequel to Black Focus, the latter of which William's record label is also named after.